 I’ve learned that empathizing with the front line employee about the issue seems to have a better effect.
 Engage them in a friendly manner, identify the issue and what a problem it must be for them.
 I usually find that they are just as frustrated with the situation as the customers.
 Bringing the issue to light in this manner tends to make the employee more inclined to pass on the customer’s comments to management.

 While you may have issues with a sale, billing, or how you were treated you have to realize that the customer service representative is trying to help.
 Some may be better than others but they are trying to resolve your issue.
-Sometimes it is hard getting to the right person or person for that matter.
+Sometimes it is hard getting to the right person or a person for that matter.
 Know with whom you are speaking.
 Only relate the issue at hand and deal with that.
 You’ll probably have a much better experience than trying to force the rep to fix the system.

 Refer to the blog archive for other posts about Customer Service.